 My dissertation emerged from six years spent alongside the men who fill suburban mixed martial arts (MMA) gyms to spend their free-hours punching, kicking, choking, and hurting each other.
 By engaging in an intensive ethnographic study that included participating in training, talking on the mats, competing in grappling and amateur kickboxing tournaments, following fighters to the bar to watch fights, and escorting them to the cage to compete, I offer insight into what the men actually do and say.
 This deep engagement provides insight into what draws people into the gym, how they spend their time on the mats, and how participation builds their continued commitment to the practice.

-A shorter methodological reflection on the importance of paying attention to the mundane and less exciting moments on the mats can be found on the excellent Kung Fu Tea blog.
+A shorter methodological reflection on the importance of paying attention to the mundane and less exciting moments on the mats can be found on the excellent Kung Fu Tea blog and an essay on how ethnographic participation can provide insight into the talk that surrounds a physical practice is included in the SAGE's collection of methodological case studies.